 The mappings developed in the preceding subsection allow us to impute the aggregate relative efficiency associated with the modern production function for various constraints.
 In general, the size of the effect of the constraint on a country's aggregate efficiency depends on the factor input affected by the constraint and on that input's share in the production function.
-In the special case where the constraints affect all inputs equally, that is, $\phi = \phi_n = \phi_I = \phi_P$, the individual factor shares are unimportant and the efficiency level of a country is just $E_s = \phi$.
+In the special case where the constraints affect all inputs equally, that is, $\phi = \phi_n = \phi_I = \phi_P$ , the individual factor shares are unimportant and the efficiency level of a country is just $E_s = \phi$ .
 Hence, the implied difference in relative efficiencies is equal to the implied cost differences of policy.
-Thus, if the cost difference in aggregate relative efficiency is also five.
+Thus, if the cost difference in policies between two countries is a factor of five, the implied factor difference in aggregate relative efficiency is also five.

 Are factor differences in relative efficiency greater than five reasonable?
 Obviously, it is not possible to answer this question definitively without a comprehensive international study of the total costs of the constraints imposed by society.
 Some estimates of the cost differences associated with some country-specific policies do exist.
 Studies that estimate the costs of certain policies of individual countries that affect the technology and work practice choices of the production units located there do find that these costs vary systematically with income levels, with large differences existing between rich and poor countries.
-These studies suggest that factor differences in relative efficiencies could be easily as great as five.
+These studies suggest that factor differences in relative efficiencies could easily be as great as five.